gjrtimmer/docker-postgresql/README.md

 | PG_JOURNAL_WAL_BUFFERS            | 64MB      | PostgreSQL own default is 16MB, with `AUTO` it is based upon shared buffers, with 64MB it recommended |
 | PG_JOURNAL_MAX_SENDERS            | 10        | Max WAL senders                                                                                       |
 | PG_JOURNAL_CHECKPOINT_SEGMENTS    | 8         | WAL Checkpoints                                                                                       |

+> **wal_level**
+>
+> Default WAL level is set to `logical` for this container.
+PostgreSQL defaults normally to `replica`.
+>
+> Reason: The default is set to `logical` to allow easy migration through 'logical replication'.
+This will allow adding standby upgrade replication nodes to a existing master.
+> It was deemed more beneficial to change this parameter because the overhead does not outweigh the need to easy production database upgrades between versions.

 ### PostgreSQL Replication Configuration